gnosis/pm-trading-db/README.md

 npm install
 ```

-You will need to have Ganache-cli running.
-Currently, last version of Ganache-cli is not compatible, so you can just use TestRPC,
-which has been downloaded by previous `npm install`.
+You will need to have Ganache-cli running, which has been downloaded by previous `npm install`.
 So in the same gnosis.js folder:

-`./node_modules/.bin/testrpc --gasLimit 40000000 -d -h 0.0.0.0 -i 437894314312`
+`./node_modules/.bin/ganache-cli --gasLimit 40000000 -d -h 0.0.0.0 -i 437894314312`

 The -d option allows you to get the same address everytime a contract is deployed.
 You will not have to update your django settings everytime a new Ganache server is running.